Do skin allergies or asthma run in your family? One genetic component of allergy susceptibility is IL-13, an immune system protein.

 Lifehacks for high IL 13:

 First off, this is an advantage if you end up with parasitic worms :-).
-It is likely that these variants are common in the population due to the superpower they give you for fighting the helminths.
+These variants are likely common in the population due to the superpower they give you for fighting the helminths.

-Keep in mind that there may be times that you don’t want to inhibit IL-13, such as when having surgery or recovering from an injury.[ref]
+Keep in mind that there may be times when you don’t want to inhibit IL-13, such as when having surgery or recovering from an injury.[ref]

 IL13 natural inhibitors: